sogno-platform/clonemap/README.md

 ### UI

-For easy user interaction it is planned to provide a WebUI that interacts with the AMS via its REST API.
-The WebUI is not yet available.
+For easy user interaction a WebUI that interacts with the AMS via its REST API is provided.
+In AMS part, user can check the configuration information for containers and agents.
+In Logger part User can check the log information in a timeline, log series in scatter plot and statistics and heatmap of the logs.
+In DF part, user can check the list and graph of the services..

 ## Getting Started